hlrs-vis/osgcal/README.txt

     osgCalViewer cal3d.cfg   - view model
     osgCalViewer <...>.cmf   - view one mesh from model osgCalViewer <...>.caf   - view specified animation
+    osgCalViewer --help      - for additional command line parameters

+  In the viewer itself you can switch animations using '1', '2', etc. keys.
+  Also you can press 'h' key to see other available key combinations.

 * osgCalPreparer[.exe] -- vertex buffers cache preparer.
-Can be used on hi-poly models to speed up subsequent loading times.
+Can be used on hi-poly models to speedup subsequent loading times.
   When running:

     osgCalPreparer cal3d.cfg

   it creates two cache files (`cal3d.cfg.vbos.cache' and `cal3d.cfg.hwmodel.cache') which later used when loading model.
-  (remark: caching only tested with cal3d 0.10.0)
+  (remark: caching only tested with cal3d 0.10.0 & 0.11.0)